pijll/18xx-unified-rules/games/18ChesapeakeOTR.md

 Each train may run a route of at least two revenue locations.
 The maximum length of the route is the size of the train.

+A route must include at least one token of the company.

+A route can visit but cannot pass through a city that is completely blocked by tokens of other companies.

 A route of a train can terminate at either a city, a town, or an off-board area.